Get the game to see all 22 lands and get the fabulous Orbs of Yendor!

 Collecting enough treasure also allows you to find rare magical orbs, which grant you one-time or time-limited

-The world is a combination of twenty types of lands.
+The world is a combination of twenty two types of lands.
 Each land type has specific style (monsters, treasure,

 magical orbs, terrain features).
 Collecting treasures only attracts more monsters in lands of the same type,